Virus deaths in Russia hit record for third time this month

 Associated Press

 Russia’s state coronavirus task force reported 25,110 new confirmed cases on Tuesday and 895 new deaths — the country’s highest daily death toll in the pandemic.
-This month, records in fatalities came every other day: the previous record, of 890 deaths, was registered on Sunday, and the one before that, of 887 deaths, occurred on Friday.
+The previous record, of 890 deaths, was registered on Sunday, and the one before that, of 887 deaths, occurred on Friday.

 The Kremlin has said that the situation elicits concern, but still it is not considering a countrywide lockdown or any other nationwide measures.

+Deputy Prime Minister and head of the country’s coronavirus task force Tatyana Golikova said Tuesday that Russia is close to registering 30,000 coronavirus infections a day.
+There are three times more confirmed coronavirus cases this fall compared with last fall, she said.

+Golikova added that the government has discussed a number of measures with authorities in the regions that would allow the avoidance of a lockdown.
+She didn’t offer details about what these measures would entail, saying only that they imply a “stage-by-stage approach depending on the epidemiological situation in the specific region.”

 A number of Russian regions have limited attendance of mass events and restricted access to some public places, such as theaters, cinemas, restaurants and bars, only to those who have been vaccinated, recently recovered from COVID-19 or tested negative over the past 72 hours.
-But critics argue that these measures aren’t enough to slow down the surge.
+But critics question whether these measures are enough to slow down the surge.

+Golikova on Tuesday promised grants to regions if they declare themselves “free of COVID-19.”

 In some areas of the country, including Moscow and St. Petersburg, life remains largely normal, with businesses operating as usual and mask mandates loosely enforced.